rpede/MobileProgramming24/_learning_dart/objects.md

 }
 ```

-What happened?
-The constructor looks all weird now!

 Notice the curly brackets are gone.
-Instead we have a comma separated list of
+Instead, we have a comma separated list of
 assignments.
 This is called an [initializer list](https://dart.dev/language/constructors#initializer-list).

-If we want the variables to be non-nullable then we can no longer make the
+If we want the variables to be non-nullable, then we can no longer make the
 assignments in a code block (within curly brackets).
 That is because within a block you have the ability to make conditional
 assignments.